PycraftDeveloper/PMMA/documentation/docs/python_api/display.rst

     This method is used to pass an image file path to the display to be used as an icon, which replaces the default icon.

-    :param str caption: This is used to set the window icon.
+    :param str icon_path: This is used to set the window icon.
 You should enter a valid file path here.
 If left as the default empty string, the default PMMA display icon is used.

     .. warning:: A valid window must be created using :code:`Display.Create` before calling this method.